-The Arts at Pembroke provides a variety of opportunities for students to enjoy a rich creative life.
+The Arts at Pembroke provide a variety of opportunities for students to enjoy a rich creative life.
 Focus is placed on enjoyment of new experiences, exploration of artistic processes and development of specific skills, with emphasis on both broad participation and a high degree of artistic excellence.
 Students are encouraged through their artistic pursuits to find new ways of seeing and interpreting their worlds.

 In Music, students have the opportunity to participate in a range of choral and music ensembles with a myriad of orchestral, choral, band and Rock School concerts including the Annual Showcase, celebrating student enjoyment and expertise in music at Pembroke.
-Special events enabling collaboration with distinguished professional artists also characterise the musical programme.
+Special events enabling collaboration with distinguished professional artists also characterise the musical program.
 Students regularly participate in local and international tours and community events and workshops.

 In Drama, students enjoy a rich and varied performance program ranging from Middle School Workshops and Productions to the Senior School and Year 12 Productions.
 Students are also given opportunities to participate in special events in the wider community such as the Adelaide Fringe and Cabaret Festival.
 Students of Film are given the opportunity to present their work at the annual Unreel Film Festival, which showcases outstanding student films.
 Attendance at professional theatre and film productions and opportunities to work with industry professionals are highlights of the program.